jsgoupil/relation-scaffolding/README.md

 @Html.EditorFor(model => model.Author, new { htmlAttributes = new { @class = "form-control" } })
 ```

-If you are dealing with a `RelationOne2Many`, you probably want to get the whole list of items.
+If you are dealing with a `Multiple`, you probably want to get the whole list of items.
 Use the following:
 ```cshtml
 @Html.EditorFor(model => model.Followers, new { list = ViewBag.AllMembers, htmlAttributes = new { @class = "form-control" } })
 ```